borglab/GTDynamics/README.md

 ```

 ## Running Examples

-The `examples` directory contains various example projects where the entire project is contained inside the gtdynamics repo.
-Use these as templates when your project is relatively simple and can live inside your gtdynamics directory.
+The `examples` directory contains various full example projects demonstrating the use of GTDynamics for various robotic applications.

+We recommend going through the examples to get a better understanding of how to use GTDynamics for your own use cases.

+*NOTE* The examples are made to run within the GTDynamics source folder and are not standalone projects.

 Run these examples with
 ```sh